The Power Play by The Market Herald Releases New I... | INN

-The Power Play by The Market Herald Releases New Interviews with Universal Ibogaine and Hank Payments on Their Latest News
+The Power Play by The Market Herald Releases New Interviews with Nextech AR, White Gold Corp, Scottie Resources, and Maven Brands Discussing Their Latest News

-The Power Play by The Market Herald has announced the release of new interviews with Universal Ibogaine and Hank Payments discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.Universal Ibogaine announces the appointment of …
+The Power Play by The Market Herald has announced the release of new interviews with Nextech AR, White Gold Corp, Scottie Resources, and Maven Brands discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.Nextech AR Solutions …

-The Power Play by The Market Herald has announced the release of new interviews with Universal Ibogaine and Hank Payments discussing their latest press releases
+The Power Play by The Market Herald has announced the release of new interviews with Nextech AR, White Gold Corp, Scottie Resources, and Maven Brands discussing their latest press releases

 The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.

-Universal Ibogaine (TSXV:IBO) announces the appointment of Dr. Ian Rabb as Chief Clinics Officer

-Universal Ibogaine has announced the appointment of addiction treatment and clinic operations with Dr. Ian Rabb as Chief Clinics Officer.
-Dr. Rabb is one of the most recognized and respected leaders in Addiction Treatment in Canada.
-Caroline Egan sat down with Dr. Rabb to discuss the opportunity.
+Scottie Resources (TSXV:SCOT) reports intercept of 12.0 g/t gold over 6.05 metres and extends Blueberry Zone

+Scottie Resources (SCOT) is pleased to report assay results from its Blueberry Zone.
+Scottie reports new intercepts that extend the strike of the zone 100 m to the south, including 4.27 g/t gold over 11.9 metres.
+CEO Brad Rourke sat down with Carolyn Egan to discuss the assay results.

-For the full interview with Ian Rabb and to learn more about Universal Ibogaine’s announcement, click here.
+For the full interview with Brad Rourke and to learn more about Scottie Resources’ updates, click here.

-Hank Payments (TSXV:HANK) welcomes Jeff Guthrie as President and Chief Operating Officer

-Hank Payments has announced that Jeff Guthrie has joined as President and Chief Operating Officer, effective immediately.
-Mr. Guthrie is an accomplished financial services leader with over thirty years of experience in payments, banking and financial services.
-Michael Hilmer, Çhairperson and Chief Executive Officer of Hank sat down with Caroline Egan to discuss the appointment.
+Maven Brands (MJ) has launched a crowdfunding campaign for its partner-focused craft cannabis processing facility and program.
+The company will issue up to a maximum of 8,333,334 units at $0.18 per unit to raise up to $1.5 million.
+The minimum investment is $1,000.
+Andrew Gordon, VP of Strategy sat down with Caroline Egan to discuss the campaign.

-For the full interview with Michael Hilmer and to learn more about Hank Payments’ announcement, click here.
+For the full interview with Andrew Gordon and to learn more about Maven Brands’ updates, click here.

 Interviews for The Power Play by The Market Herald are released daily.
 To learn more about the companies featured in The Power Play or to explore our other interviews visit The Power Play by The Market Herald.